As usual, breakfast at Kam Wah Cafe before we kick-start day 3. They are famous for their pineapple bun.

-My memory kinda failed me now.
-It’s either right smack on the left side after you walk out of the building where you took the escalator, or you’ll have to walk up the slope to the 2nd ‘tier’.
+I vaguely remember it’s either right smack on the left side after you walk out of the building where you take the escalator, or you’ll have to walk up the slope to the 2nd ‘tier’.
 But my vague memory tells me it’s the former.
 Regardless, it’s on the left side of the street.
-There are a few stalls in the same alley, be sure to dine at the correct stall – Sing Kee.
+There are a few stalls along the same alley, be sure to dine at the correct stall: Sing Kee.

 Since we didn’t have the honour to try dai pai dong, we had Yat Lok Roasted Meat instead, which is within the same vicinity.

 Address: 28 Stanley Street, Central